Solemn assembly: In ancient Israel

-The Old Testament records that the people of Israel met in solemn assemblies on several occasions and for various purposes.
+The Old Testament states that the people of Israel met in solemn assemblies on several occasions and for various purposes.
 A solemn assembly was most often held on the feast day at the end of Passover and the feast day at the end of the Feast of Tabernacles (Sukkot).
 Solemn assemblies in ancient Israel were also held for other special occasions, including at the dedication of Solomon's Temple.
 Joel wrote that solemn assemblies would be held in future times of great crisis.
 Joel's writings have been interpreted by some Christians, including the LDS Church, to be prophecies about events that will occur in the time just prior to the Second Coming of Jesus Christ.
 Solemn assemblies held in the LDS Church today are viewed as a part of the “restitution of all things, which God hath spoken by thy mouth of all his holy prophets since the world began” in the context of practices of ancient Israel (especially temple dedications), and as part of the fulfillment of Joel's prophecies.